PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-07 16:26:38
+Last updated: 2024-04-07 16:27:11
-Random Quote: Looks like somebody suffered from premature slapulation. - Marshall Eriksen
+Random Quote: What we know is a drop.
+What we don’t know is an ocean -